meyda/meyda/readme.md

 window.AudioContext = window.AudioContext || window.webkitAudioContext;
 var context = new AudioContext();

-// create souce node (this could be any kind of Media source or a Web Audio Buffer source) window.source = context.createMediaElementSource( tune );
+// create source node (this could be any kind of Media source or a Web Audio Buffer source) window.source = context.createMediaElementSource( tune );

 // instantiate new meyda with buffer size of 256